liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/01-publishing-files/10-desktop-access.markdown

 You can access the Document Library from your desktop file manager via [WebDAV](https://en.wikipedia.org/wiki/WebDAV).
-WebDAV is a set of methods based on HTTP that lets users create, edit, move, or delete files stored on web servers.
+WebDAV is a set of methods based on HTTP that let users create, edit, move, or delete files stored on web servers.
 WebDAV is supported by most major operating systems and desktop environments, including Linux, macOS, and Windows.
-Also, using your file manager via WebDAV doesn't bypass the functionality of
-@product@'s web interface---@product@ increments the version numbers of files edited and uploaded via WebDAV.
+Using your file manager via WebDAV doesn't bypass the functionality of @product@'s web interface---@product@ increments the version numbers of files edited and uploaded via WebDAV.

 To access the Document Library folder from a file browser, you must use log-in credentials for the @product@ instance, and the WebDAV URL of the folder you